 Pinot Noir is one of the most versatile wines on the list.
 This is my go-to for just about any situation.
 On the one hand, it’s a great sipping wine that doesn’t have to be paired with any food.
 On the other, it goes perfectly with Salmon or a juicy steak.
-Good to know when you’re selecting a bottle for the table and your dinner companions have ordered a mix of seafood and red meat.
+Good to know when you’re selecting a bottle for the table and your dinner companions have ordered across the menu.

 Pinot Noir has a reputation as one of the most finicky grapes to grow.
 They take a lot of care and attention.
 Their thin skins make them more susceptible to disease and they are a low yielding grape, which means there is not much room for error.